We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 Venice in April – the first day

-We arrived by our car at the Marco Polo parking near Venice airport and took the bus (the stop is nearby) to the bus station on Piazzale Roma.
+We arrived by car at the Marco Polo parking near Venice airport and took the bus (the stop is nearby) to the bus station on Piazzale Roma.

 Since our hotel was in the San Marco area (Hotel Noemi), we decided to take the Vaporetto to the Rialto vaporetto stop – that’s faster than walking.